-If a main key switch is equipped with the motor, the key identification number is stamped on your key as shown in the illustration.
-Record this number in the space provided for reference in case you need a new key.
+The key identification number is stamped on the spare key as shown in the illustration.
+Keep the spare key in a safe place and record this number in the space provided for reference in case that you need a new key.